 12 May 2016

-This bill would require the Secretary of State to measure the impacts of unconventional gas extraction (fracking) on air quality, water quality and greenhouse gas emissions, and to regulate those impacts.
-It aims to put in place mandatory monitoring and enforcement to limit environmental harms from fracking.
+This bill would require the Secretary of State to measure and regulate the impact of unconventional gas extraction (fracking) on air and water quality and on greenhouse gas emissions.
+It aims to create a clear framework for monitoring, reporting and controlling those impacts, with provisions for related measures to support safer extraction.

 Generated 21 February 2026